iworks/omnibus/readme.txt

 1. Select the button `Upload Plugin`.
 1. Upload the .zip file you just downloaded.
 1. Activate the plugin.
-1. Check the configuration by going to WPA > WooCommerce > Settings > Products > Omnibus Directive.
+1. WooCommerce: Check the configuration by going to WPA > WooCommerce > Settings > Products > Omnibus Directive.
+1. LearnPress: Check the configuration by going to WPA > LearnPress > Settings > Courses > Omnibus Directive Settings.

 = 3.
 The old and reliable way (FTP) =

 1. Upload the `omnibus` folder to the `/wp-content/plugins/` directory.
 1. Activate the plugin through the 'Plugins' menu in WordPress.
-1. Check the configuration by going to WPA > WooCommerce > Settings > Products > Omnibus Directive.
+1. WooCommerce: Check the configuration by going to WPA > WooCommerce > Settings > Products > Omnibus Directive.
+1. LearnPress: Check the configuration by going to WPA > LearnPress > Settings > Courses > Omnibus Directive Settings.

 == Frequently Asked Questions ==